Quenington: 19th century

+There was a school in the village north-east of the church.
+Additionally, Quenington House was a farmhouse - part of the Hatherop Estate.

 Economy

 The main economy of 1881 was based around agriculture, though the occupation of a large proportion of the population was unknown: they may have been involved in various miscellaneous workings or were simply unemployed at the time.
 There was a high proportion of females working in the domestic or office sector.
 As of 2011 the majority of people work in business, manufacturing and retail.
 Agriculture now employs 17 people of a population of 603, compared to 61 from a population of 380 in 1881.
 The change in occupation can be credited to advances in the internet and automotive travel.
 In 2001, the bulk of the working population of 203 split into 43% who worked from home and 46% who travelled 2 to 20 kilometres to work.

 Population

-The population of Quenington in 1801 was 1,326 and steadily grew to 1,859 by 1851, but the next records in 1881 show a population drop of 1,479 to 380.
-This could be due to various conflicts that ensued in the three decades between the censuses, such as the Crimean War and First Boer War, or more likely a change to the parish borders.
-In 1911 the total population was 388 and then a decade later in 1921 there was a decrease in population to 322, which could clearly be attributed to World War I.
+The population of Quenington in 1801 was 1,326 and steadily grew to 1,859 by 1851, but the next records in 1881 show a drop of 1,479 to 380, possibly due to changes to the parish border.
+In 1911 the total population was 388, which decreased in 1921 to 322, which could be partly attributed to World War I.